 Discover your funding options to help with tuition fees and living costs.

 We'll confirm more funding opportunities for students joining us in 2024/25 throughout the year.

 If you've successfully completed an undergraduate degree at York you could be eligible for a 10% Masters fee discount.

 You can use our living costs guide to help plan your budget.
 It covers additional costs that are not included in your tuition fee such as expenses for accommodation and study materials.

 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.

 You'll learn through a combination of lectures, seminars and one-to-one supervision, with much of your teaching conducted in small groups.
 The number of contact hours varies depending on your chosen option modules, but most modules are delivered via one two-hour seminar per week.
 Contact hours should be supplemented by eight to ten hours of independent study per module per week.

-The Department of Politics is located in Derwent College, on Campus West.
+The Department of Politics and International Relations is located in Derwent College on Campus West.
 Most teaching takes place in Derwent College seminar rooms and in other locations across Campus West.